Skip to content

 completed Job finished successfully Terminal state

-failed Job failed, may retry → pending (retry), dlq
+failed Job failed, may retry → pending (retry), deadletter

-dlq Job in dead-letter queue → pending (replay)
+deadletter Job in dead-letter queue → pending (retry from DLQ)

 Creating Jobs

-Use the enqueue method to create jobs.
+Use the SDK or REST API to create jobs.
 Each job belongs to a queue and carries a payload that your workers will process.

 },